evoldoers/machineboss/README.md

  --params data/Ecoli_codon.json
 ~~~~

+Note that this takes quite a long time!
+The log messages reveal that the bulk of the time is being taken by sorting the states.
+This may be [optimized](https://github.com/evoldoers/machineboss/issues/94) in future.

 ### Encode binary data as non-repeating DNA

 This example implements the DNA storage code of [Goldman _et al_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3672958/).